blancaat/online-store-jatdigit/INFO-DOCKER.md

 1. In your browser, go to http://localhost:1111 and you should see the Eureka dashboard.
 There are no instances registered.

 1. _In a new CMD/Terminal window_, run a second container for the PRODUCTS microservice.
-This holds a database.

     ```sh
     docker run --name products --hostname products --network online-store-net -p 2222:2222 online-store-microservice java -jar app.jar products  --registration.server.hostname=<reg server ip addr>